jenncoop/jenncoop.github.io/_posts/2014-04-09-my-notes-on-hiring.md

 Disclaimer: I am NOT a self-proclaimed hiring expert.

-These are my notes so far on hiring.
+These are my notes so far based on my experience as both an interviewer and an interviewee.
 This list will likely change as I acquire knowledge and feedback from others, so feel free to [reach out](mailto:cooper.jennl@gmail.com) if you'd like to discuss.

 Hiring in the tech industry is one of those tricky things that I'll likely never fully understand.

 #### Here's the WHY: People are messy and complicated.

-My belief is that technical skill is important, but the following are WAY more important.
+My belief is that technical skill is important, but the following items are WAY more important.
 Smart, passionate people can learn technology when given the chance.

 #### 1. Hire for empathy